kirandanthala/genai-financial-assistantproject/README.md

 TC2.1 – Query travel in September 2025
 Preconditions: CSV has travel rows in Aug 2025.
 Steps:
   Enter: “How much did I spend on travel in August 2025?”
-Ask
+  Ask.
 Expected Result: Returns filtered sum for travel in Sept 2025.
 Actual Result:It appears that you spent 5000.0 INR on travel.
 If you are inquiring about a future travel plan in August 2025, please provide more details or clarify your question.

 TC2.2 – Query rent in August 2025
 Preconditions: CSV has rent rows in Aug 2025.
 Steps:
   Enter: “How much rent in August 2025?”
-Submit.
+  Ask.
 Expected Result: Returns rent in Aug 2025.
 Actual Result: The rent paid in August 2025 was 8000.0 INR.

 TC2.3 – Query groceries in July 2025
 Preconditions: CSV has groceries in July 2025.
 Steps:
   Enter: “Groceries in July 2025?”
-Submit.
+  Ask.
 Expected Result: Returns groceries spend in July.
 Actual Result:The total amount spent on groceries in September 2025 was 2200.0 INR.

 TC2.4 – Negative: No records for month
 Preconditions: CSV has no travel in June 2025.
 Steps:
   Enter: “How much travel in June 2025?”
-Submit.
+  Ask.
 Expected Result: Responds: “No spending records found for June 2025.”
 Actual Result: There are no spending records found for the category 'travel' in June.